 Other notable species in the genus Cryptocoryne include the following:

 Cryptocoryne wendtii: This Cryptocoryne species is regarded as the most variable kind.
-There are various forms of this plant which differs in color and leaf shapes.
+There are various forms of this plant that differs in color and leaf shapes.
 Its appearance may also change significantly in response to the tank conditions.

 The most common is the ‘wendtii green’ which possesses oblong dark green leaves and ‘wendtii red’ with elongated reddish-brown leaves.
 This variety is known to grow as high as 15+ cm (6”).
 This is a very popular aquarium plant, it can tolerate low to high light.